 Galactic Cosmic Rays have been considered as a possible relevant cause in our current global warming event.
 Examinations of claims that galactic cosmic rays are responsible four our current global warming event have been assessed through peer review and peer response.
 The consensus remains that there is no significant correlation between galactic cosmic rays and climate change, especially in relation to our current warming event.

-Greenhouse Gases (GHG's) are the gases are the various gases that block outgoing long-wave infrared from easily leaving our atmosphere.
+Greenhouse Gases (GHG's) are the various gases that block outgoing long-wave infrared from easily leaving our atmosphere.
 The Greenhouse Effect (GHE) is the physical mechanism of this blocking mechanism in our atmosphere that influence how much heat we retain within the atmosphere.

 The ice is melting in Greenland.
 The ice melt rate is also accelerating.
 What does this mean?
 That depends on your context in time, your geographic location, and ultimately, why it is happening?

 The history of climate science goes back to the early 1900's.
 This section contains a chronological listing of relevant climate science discoveries and events related to anthropogenic global warming.
 The information here was compiled by Spencer Weart (see links for reference).

 How do we know current global warming is human caused, or man made?
 Is global warming real, or a hoax?
 Consider the facts: the climate system is indicated to have left the natural cycle path; multiple lines of evidence and studies from different fields all point to the human fingerprint on current climate change; the convergence of these evidence lines include ice mass loss, pattern changes, ocean acidification, plant and species migration, isotopic signature of CO2, changes in atmospheric composition, and many others.
 The only identifiable cause explaining these changes with confidence is human influence and increased greenhouse gas emissions.
 Science has simply not found any other cause factor that can account for the scale of the recent increase in radiative forcing and associated warming.

 The International Panel on Climate Change